-Students will not be allowed to "self-administer" medication.\ All medications (prescriptions, nonprescriptions, natural, and homeopathic remedies) must be turned into the nurse, to be administered to the student by the school nurse or delegated school staff. \A physician may request that an emergency medication, such as an inhaler or EpiPen, be carried and self-administered by the student.
+Students will not be allowed to "self-administer" medication.
+All medications (prescriptions, non-prescriptions, natural, and homeopathic remedies) must be turned into the nurse, to be administered to the student by the school nurse or delegated school staff.
+A physician may request that an emergency medication, such as an inhaler or EpiPen, be carried and self-administered by the student.
 In this situation, the student must notify the school nurse when emergency medication is used.

 Medicine (prescription, non-prescription, natural and homeopathic remedies) will not be given at school without the following:

 - Original labeled container (do not send medicine in an envelope, baggie, or container that is not the original container).
 Pharmacies will provide an extra labeled container for school if needed. - Written parent's permission with dosage instructions, to include student's name, parent signature and date.
 Form may be obtained from the school nurse. - 3.
 No out-of-date medicines will be given. - 4.
-For all over-the-counter medications parental permission is all that is necessary. - a.
-No medications from outside the United States will be given without a doctor's order. - No homeopathic remedies and performance enhancing substances will be given without a doctor's order. - c.
+For all over-the-counter medications written parental permission is all that is necessary. - No medications from outside the United States will be given without a doctor's order. - No homeopathic remedies and performance enhancing substances will be given without a doctor's order. - c.
 Over-the-counter medications will be given as directed on the label.
-To be given differently than how the label directs, a physician's order is needed. - d.
+To be given differently than how the label directs, a physician's order is needed.
+The office will need to know what time the medicine was given at home in order for them to follow the directions on the label.

+- d.
 No out-of-date medications will be given. - e.
 All over-the-counter medications must be in the original container....
-NO EXCEPTIONS! - f.
-No narcotic medications will be allowed in the school.
+NO EXCEPTIONS! - No narcotic medications will be allowed in the school.